l-lads/CITS3402Project1/README.md

 ## ordinary_matrix_multiplication.c
 ### Description
-Algorithm that does matrix multiplication with random integers from 0 to 9 in the matrices A and B. With variable sized rows and columns
+Algorithm that does matrix multiplication with random integers from 0 to 9 in the matrices A and B. With defined sized rows and columns
 ### Status
 Completed ✅

 ## generate_sparse_matrices.c
 ### Description
-TODO
+Convert a sparse matrix into its compressed row-storage format, generating two arrays (B and C) for efficient matrix multiplication.
 ### Status
-Working on :heavy_minus_sign:
-Currently ChatGPT generated
+Completed ✅

 ## openmp_sparse_multiplications.c
 ### Description
 TODO
 ### Status
-Not started ❌
-Currently ChatGPT generated
+Work in Progress ...